Demi-urge/menace_sandbox/docs/foresight_tracker.md

 # ForesightTracker

 `ForesightTracker` maintains a rolling window of `max_cycles` cycle metrics for each workflow and derives basic trend curves.
-The `window` parameter controls this retention and the deprecated alias `N` is still accepted.
+The `max_cycles` parameter controls this retention and the deprecated aliases `window` and `N` are still accepted.
 It acts as a light-weight temporal forecaster that lets the sandbox spot deteriorating behaviour early.

 ## Required metrics